 Are there any restrictions on the making of loans by foreign lenders or the granting of security or guarantees to foreign lenders?

 Lending by foreign entities to Indian parties is governed by the Foreign Exchange Management Act 1999.
 The Reserve Bank of India (RBI) is the body responsible for framing regulations surrounding foreign lending.
 The external commercial borrowing (ECB) guidelines framed by the RBI are the primary regulations surrounding foreign lending.
+The main regulations in this regard are the Foreign Exchange Management (Borrowing and Lending) Regulations 2018 and the rules and regulations framed thereunder.
 The RBI has recently liberalised its ECB guidelines to permit multiple financing transactions.
-The ECB guidelines stipulate three categories (Track I, Track II and Track III) of eligible borrowers, each having different regulations.
-Eligible lenders are also categorised in accordance with the tracks for corresponding eligible borrowers.
-Various other regulations such as those regarding ‘all-in-cost’ (all-in-cost includes the rate of interest, other fees, expenses, charges and guarantee fees whether paid in foreign currency or rupees, but does not include commitment fees, pre-payment fees or charges or withholding tax payable in rupees), tenure, prepayment and currency are also prescribed depending on the category.
+All types of Indian entity that are eligible to raise foreign investment in order to raise external commercial borrowing are eligible borrowers and any foreign entity hailing from a Financial Action Taskforce or International Organisation of Securities Commissions-compliant county will be an eligible lender under the ECB regulations.
+ECB can be used for any purpose other than a few restricted activities, which include real estate activities, equity investments and capital market investments.
+The ECB regulations are more liberalised for Indian start-ups; for example, start-ups are not restricted on the end-use of the loan.
+Various other regulations such as those regarding ‘all-in-cost’ (all-in-cost includes the rate of interest, other fees, expenses, charges and guarantee fees whether paid in foreign currency or rupees, but does not include commitment fees, pre-payment fees or charges or withholding tax payable in rupees), tenure, prepayment and currency are also prescribed.
 The RBI has delegated many powers to the authorised dealer bank for reporting and seeking approvals for raising ECBs.

 The ECB guidelines permit the creation of security or granting of guarantees in favour of foreign lenders to extend credit support for the lending, by obtaining the approval of the authorised dealer bank.
 In certain cases, RBI approval is required for creation of the security or providing guarantees.